What is the OLLIMove?

 OLLI represents the ordinary person and we try to lead by example, demonstrating responsible citizenship, determined that extinction will not be our legacy and taking up the challenge: “If not me, then who?
 If not now, then when?”

-Currently we have our 'Baton of Hope' initiative running with 5 local primary schools in PE/Gqeberha who are supporting OLLI's goals - a multi-faceted approach to rhino conservation including:
+Currently we have our ongoing 'Baton of Hope' initiative annually running with 5 local primary schools in PE/Gqeberha who support OLLI's goals - a multi-faceted approach to rhino conservation including:

 1. Direct Rhino Support